 Age is also a factor in developing COPD.
 Most people with COPD begin to experience symptoms over the age of 40.
 The chance of developing the condition increases with age, with those over 65 most at risk.

 Recent research also shows that more women than men now report the disease.

-Symptoms of COPD in nonsmokers
+Symptoms in nonsmokers

 Symptoms of COPD may include shortness of breath, and an inability to exercise without experiencing breathing difficulties.

 The symptoms are the same for nonsmokers as they are for smokers.
 These symptoms include:

 - shortness of breath after even short periods of low-level exercise